 You need to be employed by a NZ Private Investigator agency.

 An industry standard flaw most countries and states have is regulations regarding law enforcement experience.
 Most states allow you to obtain a PI license if you have law enforcement experience.
 Some states also accept non-PI investigative experience to obtain a PI license.
 The problem with states requiring previous investigative experience is that there is no such thing as equivalent Private Investigator experience.
 Sure, a career in law enforcement will gain you some transferable skills to bring to the PI world.
 However, an investigative career outside of PI work will not provide you the skill-set to perform what we do the most: single person surveillance for insurance fraud investigations.
-Furthermore, PIs typically obtain all evidence via quality and litigious video.
+Furthermore, Private Eyes typically obtain all evidence via quality and litigious video.
 This is uncommon for most other investigative careers.
 Being a police officer will not make you a good PI the same way being a PI will not make you a good police officer.

-Some countries and states also require you to take an approved PI licensing course, such as NZ.
+Some countries and states also require you to take an approved PI licensing course, but not NZ.
 However, these courses/ tests typically focus on what laws you need to be aware of.
 This is of course useful, but new Private Investigators still need to learn how to perform investigations.
 The required tests/ courses do not focus on what we do most: single person mobile surveillance.
 Often, these tests/ courses do not not even mention single person mobile surveillance.
 If you are becoming a PI, you need at least 100 hours of surveillance experience to be able to perform safely and meet client's high standards.

 Another requirement issue is the acceptance of post-secondary degrees.
 These degrees that are accepted for PI licensing are typically in the criminal justice field.
 However, some states accept any post-secondary degree.
 The issue is, having an educational degree will offer almost no help to you in the Private Investigation industry.